 The preferable upgrade procedure involves upgrading the following components in this order:

-Upgrade the RUM Console.
+Upgrade the NAM Console.

 Upgrade all of the report servers participating in the farm.